Aditya-Natu/FVM-Solver/README.md

 # Rectangular-domain-FVM
-This MATLAB tool solves 2D conservation equations for a square domain using a compound-interest grid.
+This MATLAB tool solves 2D conservation equations for a rectangular domain using a compound-interest grid.
 Please start by referring to "User_Manual.pdf".